 The idea for this line of research (primary investigator is Lung-Pan Cheng) was born out of discussions on interactive devices based on EMS.
 In fact, one of the possible form factors for an EMS device is to apply the stimuli to a surrogate user, who in turn actuates the user.
 Interestingly, we realized that, instead of using EMS, a set of real-time actuation instructions achieves the same effect.

-Anne Roudaut, Andreas Rau, Christoph Sterz, Max Plauth, Pedro Lopes, and Patrick Baudisch
+Anne Roudaut, Andreas Rau, Christoph Sterz, Max Plauth, Pedro Lopes, and Patrick Baudisch.
+In Proc.
+CHI’13

 Constructable is an interactive drafting table that produces precise physical output in every step.
 Users interact by drafting directly on the workpiece using a hand-held laser pointer.
 The system tracks the pointer, beautifies its path, and implements its effect by cutting the workpiece using a fast high-powered laser cutter. [more]

-This is work I did in collaboration with Stefanie Mueller (who is the principal investigator on thiis topic).
+This is work I did in collaboration with Stefanie Mueller (who is the principal investigator on this topic).